6 Benefits of Clove Essential Oil for Health

 2. Dental analgesic

-In case of a severe toothache, chewing a clove or putting one near the tooth with pain is advised as a measure to reduce pain.
+• Chew a clove or putting one near the tooth with pain is advised to reduce pain.

-This is due to its action on nerves limiting the pain conduction and killing any pain-causing microbes there.
+This is due to its action on nerves, limiting pain conduction like a local anesthetic.

 3. Antiseptic